irthomasthomas/llm-deep-search/FINAL_ANSWER.md

 - Add progress reporting for long-running research
 - Create a natural language interface for research goals
 - Implement interactive filtering of results

-## Implementation Strategy with VS Code Copilot

-To implement these improvements efficiently with VS Code Copilot:

-1. Use vs code copilot for initial code generation:
-   - Create base classes with Copilot using specific prompts
-   - Review and refine the generated code
-   - Iterate with feedback

-2. For each major feature, follow this workflow:
-   - Use screenshot to check the status of vs code and the copilot sidebar
-   - If not open already, open Copilot with Ctrl+Alt+B
-   - Provide a detailed prompt following the template from copilot.md
-   - Review the suggestions and refine with Ctrl+Alt+H
-   - Test the implementation incrementally

-3. Prioritize implementation in this order:
-   - Tiered formatting system (already demonstrated)
-   - Vector embedding integration for relevance scoring
-   - Caching and progressive loading
-   - Enhanced query expansion with LLM guidance